fernando-aristizabal/macAddressSpoof/README.md

 # macAddressSpoof
 Bash code to spoof mac address.
-Current setup is code for ethernet connection only.
+Current setup is for ethernet connection only.